the-anna-project/annad/doc/concept/clg.md

 ### the intelligence gap
 We can write the following formular to express how intelligence is created: `I = ibⁿ`.
-Intelligence equals information times exponential behavior.
+Intelligence equals information times exponential behaviour.
 Simply put, one piece of information, combined with multiple pieces of behaviour, creates some sort of intelligence.

 Anyway, there is a technical issue that needs to be solved to fix the intelligence gap, to make artificial intelligence work.
-The intelligence gap describes the gap between information and behavior.
+The intelligence gap describes the gap between information and behaviour.
 This gap needs to be filled to make the intelligence equation work.
 This technical issue is solved by the concept of CLGs.